-See Student Academic Grievances on page 119 of the Student Handbook portion of this catalog.
+See Student Academic Grievances outlined in the Student Handbook portion of this catalog.

 TERM GRADES

 Term grades are available via the Web.
 Information on how to access grades is published on the Wallace Community College home page at www.wallace.edu.